 Lockwood-Mathews Mansion Museum

 In 1941 the city bought the mansion for $170,000.
 The grounds were transformed into a public park while the house was used for office space and storage.
 However, by 1963 the city were determined to demolish it to build a new City Hall and it was only saved by an equally determined group of preservationists.
 It was first opened to the public as a house museum in 1967 and in 2007 it received a $6 million renovation.
-It remains both a popular museum and events venue, and has featured in several movies including House of Dark Shadows (1970), and more recently The Stepford Wives (2004).
+It remains both a museum and events venue, and has featured in several movies including House of Dark Shadows (1970), - predominantly filmed at Lyndhurst - and more recently The Stepford Wives (2004).